 Western Montana is a region of magnificent mountains.
 Welcome to the Rocky Mountains.
 The Absaroka Range near Livingston is covered with snow much of the year and peaks reach over 11,000 feet in elevation.The wild and pristine landscape of western Montana is home to mountain lions, and grizzly bears.

 Rainfall is low in most areas of Montana, often less than 13 inches, annually.
 Temperatures in western mountain valleys are generally moderate the year-round.
 In eastern areas, on the plains, days can be very hot in the summer and very cold in the winter.

-Montana is known for its spectacular national parks.
-Glacier National Park, located in northwest Montana, is a land of uncommon beauty.
+Glacier National Park, located in northwest Montana, is a land of great beauty.
 Tourists enjoy the park’s many beautiful glacier-carved mountains.

 Yellowstone National Park, the nation’s first national park, straddles the border of Montana and Wyoming (with most of the park being in northwest Wyoming).
-Geysers, waterfalls, and other natural wonders draw thousands of tourists to Yellowstone each year.
+Geysers, waterfalls, and other natural wonders make Yellowstone the special place it is.
 Wildlife is abundant in Yellowstone.

 “Old West” traditions live on in Montana.
 Cowboys drive cattle high up into the mountains to feed on lush summer grasses.
 Indians, in full native dress, gather to celebrate their customs at the Lewis and Clark County fairgrounds in Helena and other cities around the state.

 Major cities: •Billings, pop.
 110,323 •Missoula, pop.
 72,364 •Bozeman, pop.
 45,250 •Helena, pop.
 31,169 •Great Falls, pop.
 59,178 •Butte, pop.
 34,553